DrGnNatsu/Obsidian-Note/Computer Architecture/Chapter 2.md

 Bitwise OR two source operands
 - or: two registers
 	- e.g., or $s0, $s1, $s2 # $s0 = $s1 | $s2
-- ori: the second source is a short integer number (16 bit)
+- Ori: the second source is a short integer number (16-bit)
 	- Copy 16 high-significant bits from the first source to the destination.
 	- e.g., ori $s0, $s1, 100 # $ s0 = {$ s1(31:16),$ s1(15:0)|100}
 - Useful to include bits in a word:
-	- Set some bits to 1, leave others unchanged.
+	- Set some bits to 1, and leave others unchanged.
 ## NOT Operation
 Don’t have a “not” instruction in MIPS ISA:
 - 2-operand instruction
-- Useful to invert all bits in a register
+- It is useful to invert all bits in a register
-Can be done by the nor operator, a 3-operand instruction
+The nor operator, a 3-operand instruction, can do this
 - a NOR b = NOT (a OR b)
 - NOT a = NOT (a OR 0) = a NOR 0
 - e.g., nor $s0, $s0, $zero